 The Wisconsin State Legislature defines felony murder as the death of a person during the commission of a felony crime.
 This is a tricky charge because it has a couple of unique factors that make it different than other types of murder charges.

-Do not have to kill anyone
+You do not have to kill anyone

 Felony murder is a special situation where you do not have to be the person who takes the other person’s life.
 Simply being present during the commission of a crime in which someone dies is enough for the prosecutor to charge you with this crime.
 There is no requirement for a direct link between you and the victim other than your presence and participation in the underlying crime.